-3 Responses to “Webcomics: Can’t even give it away?”
+3 thoughts on “Webcomics: Can’t even give it away?

 Also, Crosby’s statement is an absurd non sequitur.
 Perhaps Keenspot et al. may get 3 million uniques, but how on earth does it follow that these people are not reading print comics?
 I think it makes a lot more sense that whoever reads webcomics ALSO is purchasing print comics, not to mention the tens of millions of print comics readers who have never even heard of webcomics.
 “Terror of the online menace?”
 Hardly.
 More like a drop in the bucket.